Higher Education/Student Affairs Specialization

 Instructional Leadership MEd

-IMPORTANT: Spring 2019 will be the final term to apply for and enter this program specialization as the program has been discontinued for future entry terms.
+IMPORTANT: Spring 2019 will be the final term to apply for and enter this program specialization as the program has been suspended for future entry terms.

 The MEd in Instructional Leadership - Higher Education/Student Affairs Specialization is offered across the State of Utah and prepares professionals for careers (or advancement in careers) in higher education, student affairs, religious and private education, and other education related fields.
 If you are interested in any college/university professional staff entry-level position, advancement to the next position, or simply to learn more about the field, this program can be tailored to fit your goals.
 The program provides opportunities for skill-development, collaboration, and community building within higher education settings and provides a unique look into education leadership through internship and practical coursework taught by our research faculty and current leaders in college and university settings.